connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 $url = $event->campaignClick->link->original_link;
 ```

-The email address of the subscribed who clicked the link can be retrieved like this:
+The email address of the subscriber who clicked the link can be retrieved like this:

 ```php
 $email = $event->campaignClick->subscriber->email;